Kent family of Bawnard: Volunteers

-By 1901, Mary Kent (age 60) was living at Bawnard House with five of her bachelor sons and one of her daughters.
-The Kent home was under constant surveillance by the RIC.
-In 1913 two of the four Kent brothers, Thomas and David, became active in the Irish Volunteer and they started a Castlelyons Branch of the organisation; William Kent, "In 1914 and 1915 Thomas and David took an active part with Terence MacSwiney in the enrolment of the Irish Volunteers.
+By 1901, Mary Kent (age 60) was living at Bawnard House with five of her unmarried sons and one daughter.
+The Kent home was under constant surveillance by the Royal Irish Constabulary.

+In 1913, two of the four Kent brothers, Thomas and David, became active in the Irish Volunteers and they started a Castlelyons Branch of the organisation.
+William Kent later wrote: "In 1914 and 1915 Thomas and David took an active part with Terence MacSwiney in the enrolment of the Irish Volunteers.
 They called a meeting at Clonmult and got the famous Clonmult hurlers to march to the village of Dungourney where a British recruiting meeting was being held.
 Thomas and David led the men through this meeting, and, halting a short distance away from it, addressed the crowd, advising them to join the Volunteers and have nothing whatever to do with the British Army."

-The Castleyons branch of the Irish Volunteers was said to be the first teetotal branch of the organization in Ireland and many of their training maneuvers took place in the woods around the Kents home at Bawnard.
+The Castleyons branch of the Irish Volunteers was said to be the first teetotal branch of the organisation in Ireland and many of their training manoeuvres took place in the woods around the Kents' home at Bawnard.

 In August 1915, Thomas Kent attended the funeral of the Fenian leader Jeremiah O'Donovan Rossa in Glasnevin, Dublin, at which Patrick Pearse delivered his celebrated oration.
 William Kent stated, "Early in January, 1916, Thomas and Terence MacSwiney were arrested and charged before a bench of magistrates in Cork with making seditious speeches at Ballynoe.
 They were acquitted.
 Within a week or two Thomas was again arrested and sentenced to two months imprisonment because arms and ammunition were found in the house."